vsandstrom/ESP32-OSC/README.md

 # this tells you the esp32 own IP, needed for sending OSC-messages to the device
 $ pio device monitor -b 115200
 ```
+## Usage
+The default behaviour is using the pin **23** as output.
+It is the one next to the corner GND pin.
+This should be easy to configure and expand upon.